Roger-random/Sawppy_Rover/docs/Print Overview.md

 In addition to the typical cleanup work required of 3D printed parts, some printed rover parts require post-processing of the following types:

+* **Bridge Removal**: All bolt holes facing the print bed will have a thin layer of extra plastic to help the 3D printer bridge across what would otherwise be empty space for the bolt hole.
+After printing is complete, this thin layer can be removed with a drill bit diameter around 4mm or 5/32".
+Smaller is OK, precision is not as important in bridge removal.
 * **Reaming**: Several pieces need to precisely fit around an 8mm steel shaft.
-A reamer is a good tool to ensure the printed 8mm hole will fit an 8mm shaft.
-An 8mm drill bit is not as good but it's still better than using a 5/16" drill bit which is technically closer to 7.93mm and the shaft may not fit.
+A reamer is a precise cutting tool to ensure the printed 8mm hole will fit an 8mm shaft.
+An 8mm drill bit is not as good.
+Precision matters here, and a 5/16" drill bit (which is technically closer to 7.93mm) may not be good enough.
 * **Tapping**: A few parts are not mechanically demanding, so we can tap M3 thread directly into the plastic.
 * **Heat-set thread insert**: The rest of the parts that use M3 fasteners will need a brass heat-set